178th Attack Squadron: Air Defense

+178th Fighter-Interceptor Squadron F-4D Phantom (Note: Aircraft is McDonnell F-4D-26-MC Phantom serial 64-965, taken in 1979.
+The aircraft is painted in Air Defense Tactical Air Command gray.)

 The squadron was redesignated the 178th Fighter-Interceptor Squadron and reactivated at Fargo the same day.
 In September 1953 the squadron began to keep two F-51D Mustangs on alert status 14 hours a day.
 The squadron continued to maintain this alert in various forms for over 50 years until it lost its fighter mission in the summer of 2007.
 On 1 November 1954, the 192d began the transition from the piston-engine, propeller driven F-51D to its first jet aircraft, the Lockheed F-94A Starfire interceptor.
 The Starfire was armed with 20 millimeter cannon and was equipped with radar.

 On 15 April 1956, the 178th was authorized to expand to a group level, and the 119th Fighter Group (Air Defense) was established to command the squadron and its associated support units.
 The 178th became the new group's flying squadron.
 Other units assigned into the group were the 119th Material Squadron, 119th Air Base Squadron and the 119th USAF Dispensary.

 The "Happy Hooligan" pilots upgraded to the Northrop F-89 Scorpion in 1958.
 Its first Scorpions were F-89Ds, armed with Mighty Mouse rockets, but a year later the squadron began to receive the F-89J, which could carry the nuclear armed MB-1 Genie (later AIR-2).
 The Scorpion was also equipped with data link for interception control through the Semi-Automatic Ground Environment system.
 The 178th was one of the last units to fly the F-89, only replacing then in 1966 when it received the supersonic Convair F-102A Delta Dagger interceptor, armed with AIM-4 Falcons.
 It replaced its "Deuces" in 1969 with McDonnell F-101B Voodoo interceptors.
 In 1977, it began to fly McDonnell F-4 Phantom IIs, and two years later, its mobilization gaining command changed to TAC, when ADC was inactivated and replaced by Air Defense Tactical Air Command.

 The unit's first overseas deployment occurred in 1983, when six Phantoms and 120 support personnel deployed to Naval Air Station Keflavik, Iceland.
 Eight Soviet Tupolev Tu-95 Bear bombers were intercepted by Hooligan pilots during the deployment.
 In 1986, the 119th Fighter Group became the first Guard unit to assume the USAF Zulu alert mission at Ramstein Air Base, West Germany in Operation Creek Klaxon.
 The 119th and other air defense units rotated to Ramstein and stood continuous alert for one year, to provide air sovereignty in Western Europe for the North Atlantic Treaty Organization.
 During Operation Desert Storm in 1991, 107 Happy Hooligans were mobilized and deployed to support operations at numerous locations within the United States.